nima-siboni/epydemy-ai/README.md

 List of important files:
 * preprocessing_data.py : converts the raw data of each individual to a probability.
 * trainer.py : builds the neural-network and trains it.

+The next step is to use the predictions of this neural-network and **selectively** quarantine some agents in [epydemy](https://github.com/nima-siboni/epydemy) to prevent the pandemic from an outbreak.